MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/faq.md

 ---
-title: "Frequently Asked Questions" ms.service: "bing-ads" ms.topic: "article"
+title: "Frequently asked questions" ms.service: "bing-ads" ms.topic: "article"
 author: eric-urban
 ms.author: eur
 description: Find answers to some frequently asked questions about the Bing Ads API.
 ---
-# Frequently Asked Questions
+# Frequently asked questions

 This article contains answers to some frequently asked questions about the Bing Ads API.